NooriDan/SymXplorer/README.md

 -   **Design Space Exploration & Visualization**:
     -   Explore higher-order transfer functions for filter design.
-    -   A built-in `Visualizer` to plot design spaces, performance boundaries, and trade-offs within a given PDK.
+    -   A built-in `Visualizer` (`designer_tools/visualizer.py`) plots crucial data for understanding design trade-offs, including optimization loss curves and interactive parallel coordinate plots of the design space.

 -   **SPICE Integration**:
     -   Interfaces with ngspice and other SPICE-based simulators through the `spicelib` library.
     -   Run simulations to validate symbolic expressions and evaluate circuit performance during optimization.

 -   **Advanced Capabilities**:
-    -   Includes functionality for device modeling using TensorFlow (`tf_models`), allowing for more accurate and flexible component models.
+    -   **Transfer Function Modeling**: The `designer_tools/tf_models.py` module provides templates for defining ideal filter responses (e.g., 1st/2nd order low-pass, band-pass) from poles, zeros, and gain.
+These can be cascaded to create higher-order filters (e.g., Butterworth, Chebyshev) and used as targets for optimization.
-    -   Generate automatic LaTeX reports summarizing the results of your analysis and optimization runs.
+    -   **Automated Reporting**: Generate automatic LaTeX reports summarizing the results of your analysis and optimization runs.

 ## Architecture and Vision